-The separation of these problems (data delivery vs. data quality) has been applied to the architecture of the decentralized oracle networks powering Chainlink’s Price Reference Data, which are the most used oracles in DeFi and power over 90% of Ethereum’s decentralized derivatives market.
-Based on the success of these oracle networks in providing high-quality data to live applications, we've identified five essential components to solving the data quality problem.
+The separation of these problems (data delivery vs. data quality) has been applied to the architecture of the decentralized oracle networks powering Chainlink Data Feeds, which are the most used oracles in DeFi.
+Based on the success of these oracle networks in providing high-quality data to live applications, we’ve identified five essential components to solving the data quality problem.

 - Enable oracle nodes to connect to premium data providers to ensure user contracts have access to the highest quality data.
 This requires the oracle protocol to have password and credential management capabilities so all nodes can securely store API keys and manage account logins for paid subscriptions.

 - Have nodes source price data from high-quality off-chain data providers that specialize in generating accurate price data; specifically data aggregators that maintain volume-adjusted market coverage across all trading environments.
 Using the oracle mechanism to generate a global market price from a collection of raw data feeds is extremely difficult and it opens the oracle up to numerous attack surfaces, such as rapid volume shifts and data outliers, both of which are not uncommon in cryptocurrency markets.